MechWolf/MechWolf/docs/source/index.rst

 configuration of the components is.
 The :literal:`\`` s are there to surround chemical names that we want resolved; we'll see how that works shortly.

-We can do this by creating an ``Apparatus`` object.
+We can do this by creating an :class:`~mechwolf.mechwolf.Apparatus` object.
 To add connections between components, we need to tell MechWolf three things: where the connection is from, where it's going, and how they are actually connected.
 Tubing type can have a significant effect on reproducibility, so we require that you explicitly specify